A Faster Generalized Two-Stage Approximate Top-K: Results and Discussion

-In Section \ref{sec:results_accuracy}, we also show that our algorithm can provide a substantially higher reduction in input size for the same expected recall compared to the improved baseline, which is the original algorithm by \citeauthor{chern2022tpuknnknearestneighbor} with our improved bound.
-Section \ref{sec:results_latency} discusses the performance of our unfused Pallas implementation for TPUs.
-Finally, in section \ref{sec:results_fused_latency}, we discuss the performance of our matmul-fused implementation for TPUs.
+In Section \ref{sec:results_accuracy}, we show that our algorithm substantially reduces the input size for the same expected recall compared to the improved baseline, which is the original algorithm by \citet{chern2022tpuknnknearestneighbor} with our improved bound.
+Section \ref{sec:results_latency} discusses the performance of our unfused Pallas implementation for TPUs, and Section \ref{sec:results_fused_latency} does the same for our matmul-fused implementation.